ingo/ingo.github.io/_recipes/chocolate_mousse.md

 ---
-title: Chocolate Mousse
-original_title: Chocolate Mousse Recipe - NYT Cooking
+author: Genevieve Ko
 category: Desserts
-description: Each mouthful of this dessert is a marvel.
-As light as a meringue pie topping, but with the eggy silkiness of a creamy chocolate custard.
-This mousse has a particularly airy texture, but is still a little rich from the bittersweet chocolate, which makes it the ideal not-too-sweet dessert.
-Because the mousse develops an even deeper flavor over time, it’s perfect for parties.
-You can make it up to five days ahead of time and serve it straight from the refrigerator.
+description: "Each mouthful of this dessert is a marvel.
+As light as a meringue pie\
+  \ topping, but with the eggy silkiness of a creamy chocolate custard.
+This mousse\
+  \ has a particularly airy texture, but is still a little rich from the bittersweet\
+  \ chocolate, which makes it the ideal not-too-sweet dessert.
+Because the mousse\
+  \ develops an even deeper flavor over time, it\u2019s perfect for parties.
+You can\
+  \ make it up to five days ahead of time and serve it straight from the refrigerator."
-image: merlin_209008524_f639ac41-732a-4085-b1b3-98a3f9bd648b-articleLarge.jpg
+image: chocolate_mousse.jpg
 image_attribution: Chris Simpson for The New York Times
+original_title: Chocolate Mousse Recipe - NYT Cooking
 size: 8 to 10 servings
+source: https://cooking.nytimes.com/ourcooks/genevieve-ko/my-recipes?action=click&module=byline&region=recipe%20page
 time: 20 minutes, plus overnight chilling
-author: Genevieve Ko
-source: https://cooking.nytimes.com/ourcooks/genevieve-ko/my-recipes?action=click&module=byline&region=recipe%20page
+title: Chocolate Mousse
 ---
 ### Ingredients

 * `½ cup/120 grams` heavy cream, plus more if needed and for serving if you’d like